char990/gc20/docs/WebSocketProtocol.md

 }
 ```

+Making file:

-The "file" was made by "tar -czf config.bak ./config/*", which means all files in path "config".
+1. Make a .tar by "tar -cf cfg.tar ./config/*", which means all files in path "config"
+2. Make MD5 by "md5sum cfg.tar > cfg.md5"
+3. Make a .tar by "tar -cf config.tar cfg.tar cfg.md5"
+4. Encode config.tar to base64

 ### ImportConfig